Review of New York Life long term care insurance AARP

 Concurrent with the launch of NYL Secure Care this year, New York Life has also entered into a marketing agreement with AARP to market its Long-Term Care Options program to AARP's 37 million members.

-The AARP Long Term Care Options program includes not only the NYL Secure Care policy which is a traditional long term care insurance product but also the New York Life Asset Preserver product, a hybrid whole life insurance policy with a long term care rider.
+The AARP Long Term Care Options program includes not only the NYL Secure Care policy which is a traditional long term care insurance product but also the New York Life Asset Flex product, a modified single premium universal life insurance policy with a long term care extension of benefits rider.

 Through this program, AARP will refer its members to New York Life agents who will market and sell New York Life insurance policies.

 Unfortunately for AARP members, this marketing agreement will not benefit them.
 As you will see below, the NYL Secure Care long term care insurance policy is the most expensive long term care insurance policy currently in the marketplace in 2016.
 By far.

 (This is the review for the New York Life Secure Care traditional stand-alone long term care insurance policy.
 If you are looking into the New York Life Asset Flex policy (Linked benefit life insurance with long term care benefits) please see the review at the following link)

 New York Life Long Term Care Insurance benefit options